Apr 24 2017

 Misconception 1: Virtual Reality Production is Expensive

 Not necessarily.
 Budgets are just calculated differently.

-Investment in production does not necessary require more than traditional video- in fact, it can sometimes even ask for less if you already have a great ready-to-shoot environment.
+Investment in production does not necessarily require more than traditional video- in fact, it can sometimes even ask for less if you already have a great ready-to-shoot environment.

 If the project calls for complex visual effects, special camera rigs like cranes or drones, or requires a location where people on camera need to be lit from multiple angles, Virtual Reality video production can require a larger investment.
 But if you’re looking to shoot outdoors in great locations or don’t require animation or unusual light setups, VR video can be produced for lower-than-expected budgets.

 Misconception 2: Viewers need a headset to view VR Video

 One of our own initial misconceptions with Virtual Reality video was that since VR headsets aren’t necessarily widespread, we shouldn’t produce content that can only be consumed by a limited audience.